zlatin-r/zlatin-r/README.md

 ### I'm Zlatin! 👋

-🌱 I'm on an exciting journey in the world of programming at SoftUni in Bulgaria.
-Coming from a background in Bulgaria, I've delved deeply into a variety of courses that have built a strong foundation in coding and problem-solving.
-So far, I’ve successfully completed courses in Programming Basics with Python, Programming Fundamentals, Python Advanced, Python OOP, and even explored the powerful Django ORM, PostgreSQL databases, and the essential HTML & CSS for front-end development.
+🌱 Aspiring software developer trained at SoftUni Bulgaria, skilled in Python, Django, JavaScript, HTML/CSS, and PostgreSQL.
+Passionate about solving problems, writing clean code, and building a strong foundation in full-stack development and DevOps practices.
+Always learning and ready to grow as a developer.

 ---